Translate

 Water, birds, sand, kiteboarders and Tarifa town.

-Tarifa beach has a wonderful light, making it a great place to search for overwintering and migrating birds.
+Tarifa Beach has beautiful light, making it a great place to search for overwintering and migrating birds.

-Caspian Terns are one of the species to be found here.
+Caspian Terns are one of the top species to be found here.

 A mighty Caspian Tern joins a resting group of the smaller Sandwich Terns.